How to take travel photos for Instagram

 Light is the most important thing to take into consideration when taking photos.

 The best time to get your shots is in the early morning and the hour before and during sunset.
 You’ll get gorgeous, soft golden light, and the best part is that you won’t have to worry about huge crowds of people photobombing your pics.

 Plus, shooting in the morning means the colors of the surrounding landscape will be more impressive, and you’ll have beautiful tones to work with that will make your photo pop in the Instagram feed.

 2. Pick The Perfect Gear For You – and Actually Learn How to Use It

-"My number one tip for those looking to improve their travel photography is to learn to fully utilise their camera.
+“My number one tip for those looking to improve their travel photography is to learn to fully utilize their camera.

 I find that so many people who are trying to get into travel photography invest in a nice camera yet don’t learn how to use its manual settings.

 Taking the leap from auto to manual makes a world of difference and is worth the time and practice!”

 This tip comes from Christie Sultemeier, a San Francisco-based travel photographer with over 7 years of experience working in the social media marketing space in Silicon Valley.